 Washington is not a no-fault state.
-When a car accident happens, there needs to be a determination for who was at fault for the accident.
+When a car accident happens, there needs to be a determination of who was at fault for the accident.
+You may wonder: How is fault determined in a car accident?

 In some cases, this can only be determined by context.
 In other cases, fault is assumed by the kind of accident that occurred.